 The birds perform stunning aerial acrobatics, swooping and diving as if one solid, black radio-controlled mass.
 First they land on the beach, then North Pier, then Central Pier.
 They might also land as a single mass on one of the other buildings along the seafront.

-It’s fascinating to watch – have a look at this brief video of Starlings on Blackpool pier taken in December 2014 –
+It’s fascinating to watch.
+Have a look at our brief video of the Starlings on Blackpool pier, filmed in December 2014 –

 Bedtime for Starlings on Blackpool Piers

 Eventually, as it goes dark, the birds land where they will roost for the night.
 The starlings usually spend the night gathered together in large numbers for warmth and safety, on the piers.

 Where are the Starlings on Blackpool Piers from?

 Some of these starlings are Sandgrown and, native to Blackpool, they live here all year round.

 Their numbers swell when they are joined by migratory Starlings that overwinter in our milder weather.
 They mainly fly in from Scandinavia.

 That’s how we end up with such huge numbers of starlings on Blackpool piers in winter.

 The proper name for this avian display of starlings in flight is a ‘murmuration’.
 Blackpool seafront and the piers is one of just a few places in the UK where you can see such this display of roosting starlings.
 They also flock in huge numbers at nearby Marton Mere.